Utilities feel heat as 1.9 million still dark after Sandy

-NEW YORK (Reuters) - About 1.9 million homes and businesses remained in the dark on Sunday as the pressure mounted on power providers to restore electricity to areas hit hardest by Hurricane Sandy nearly a week ago.
+NEW YORK (Reuters) - About 1.9 million homes and businesses remained in the dark on Sunday as pressure mounted on power companies to restore electricity to areas hit hardest by Hurricane Sandy nearly a week ago.

 In New Jersey, about a quarter of the state remained without power.

-After a peak of 8.5 million outages across 21 states affected by the massive storm, the rate of restoring power each day has eased as line crews must work on increasingly difficult and isolated outages.
+After a peak of 8.5 million customers without power across 21 states affected by the massive storm, the rate of restoring power each day has slowed as line crews face increasingly difficult and isolated outages.

 After last year’s Tropical Storm Irene, most power was back within five days.

-New York Governor Andrew Cuomo’s website put the figure closer to 337,000, which was the most of any utility serving the state.
-Con Edison, which serves about 3.3 million customers in New York state, was second at about 200,000 customer outages.
+New York Governor Andrew Cuomo’s website put LIPA’s outages closer to 313,000 as of Sunday evening.
+That was the most of any utility serving the state.
+Con Edison, which serves about 3.3 million customers in New York State, was second at just under 200,000 customer outages.

 Earlier this week, New York Mayor Michael Bloomberg had joined in the criticism, saying LIPA “has not acted aggressively enough” to restore power to customers.
-The utility’s customers in the city reside in Queens.
+The utility’s New York City customers reside in Queens.

-Mark Gross, a spokesperson for Long Island Power Authority, was unavailable for comment.
+Tab Hauser, deputy mayor of the still-dark Village of Flower Hill on the north shore of Long Island, said that not only has the clean-up been too slow, LIPA “is doing nothing to prepare for the future.”
+He would like to see the utility consider underground lines and metal rather than wood poles.
+“Every year it’s a band aid,” he said.
+“This can happen next year and nothing will change.”

+LIPA spokesperson Mark Gross was not available for an interview Sunday evening.
+However, he said in an email that the utility expected to have 90 percent of its customers restored by Wednesday evening.
+The remaining 10 percent, which includes areas devastated by flooding, would take longer.

-Nearly a week after Sandy’s landfall, industry experts warned that the overall pace of restoration might slow as utilities move to repair lines and poles, which affect smaller numbers of customers.
+Nearly a week after Sandy’s landfall, industry experts warned that the overall pace of restoration might slow as utilities move to repair lines and poles that affect smaller numbers of customers.

 “That’s the real labor-intensive stuff that it’s just street-to-street, house-to-house, neighborhood-by-neighborhood,” said Brian L. Wolff, senior vice president of external affairs at Edison Electric Institute, an industry group.